 Unfortunately, not everyone is a good candidate for implant dentures.
-Fortunately, with dental advances, your prosthodontist or cosmetic dentist can usually help you if you can maintain good oral health.
+But with dental advances, your prosthodontist or cosmetic dentist can usually help you if you can maintain good oral health.

 In order for implants to osseointegrate successfully into the jawbone, you must have an adequate amount of bone.

-If you have significant jaw or bone loss from periodontal disease, you may require bone grafting to be a candidate for implants.
+If you have significant jaw or bone loss from periodontal disease, you may require bone grafting in order for you to be a candidate for implants.

 Also, in order for permanent dentures to be successful, a person should not have any chronic underlying health conditions.
 This includes uncontrolled diabetes, cancer, rheumatoid arthritis, or autoimmune disease.

-The permanent denture process is slightly more complicated and timely than a traditional removable denture.
+The permanent denture process is slightly more complicated and time-consuming than a traditional removable denture.
 This is because it requires surgery for dental implants.